 Modernising universal telecommunications services

-The Australian Government has a framework in place to provide people across Australia with access to baseline fixed voice and broadband services.
+The Australian Government has a framework in place to provide people across Australia with access to baseline fixed voice (landline) and broadband services.

 The Universal Service Obligation (USO) is a longstanding safeguard that ensures all people in Australia can access fixed phone services and payphones regardless of where they live or work.
 As the statutory primary universal provider, Telstra is required to supply fixed voice services and payphones nationally on reasonable request.
 Telstra provides the majority of USO services over the National Broadband Network (NBN), however it continues to deliver USO services over copper and other networks in regional and remote areas.